 - 24 semester college credits (36 quarter college credits) in business courses.
 Business courses acceptable include finance, management, economics, and marketing, as well as "business" courses designated as such by a college or university (business law, business communications, business statistics, etc.).

 NOTE: You should use the course evaluation worksheet link to see if you meet the educational requirements.

 A candidate who has met the accounting and business course requirements but not the 150 semester credits may take the CPA examination if the candidate achieves a score of 620 on the Graduate Managment Admission Test (GMAT).
 Please consult the GMAT Information link for further information.

-- Note concerning accounting course requirement: One course in computer information systems, if begun prior to May 7, 2003, counts as an accounting course.
+- Note concerning accounting course requirement: One course in computer information systems, if begun prior to May 7, 2003, counts as an accounting course, providing the course has a computer programming course as a pre-requisite.
 However, courses in accounting information systems still count as accounting courses.

 - Note concerning business course requirement: One course in each of the following subject areas, if begun prior to May 7, 2003, will count as a business course: (1) English or speech, (2) Statistics, (3) Sociology or psychology, and (4) Ethics (taken in the philosophy department).
 Courses in the above subject areas specifically tailored for business (Business communications, Business statistics, Business ethics) still count as business courses.